Frostao/490Flicks/README.md

 The following **optional** features are implemented:

-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [X] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the navigation bar.
+- [X] Customize the navigation bar.

+The following **additional** features are implemented:

+- [X] Support auto-layout.
+It works on different screen sizes.
+- [X] Customize the Tab bar.

 ## Video Walkthrough